-- In TDD tests fail because algorithm/function hasn’t been developed.
+- In TDD tests fail because the algorithm/function hasn’t been developed.

-- Algorithm is based on what programmer knows
+- The algorithm is based on what the programmer knows

 4. Cucumber and Gherkins :

-- Important point to note is that Cucumber is not a Testing tool.
+- An important point to note is that Cucumber is not a Testing tool.

-- Cucumber reads executable specifications written in English text and validates that the software does what the specifications are suggesting.
+- Cucumber reads executable specifications written in English text and validates that the software does what the specifications suggest.

 - Scenarios or Specifications for Cucumber are written in below format :